 Your water is treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms that may be in the water.
-Disinfection is considered to be one of the major public health advances of the 20th century.
+Disinfection is one of the major public health advances of the 20th century.